kzingler/kzingler.github.io/experience.md

 **Skills:** Market research, commercialization strategy and techniques, patent law, licensing of pharmaceuticals, partnering with big pharmaceutical companies, funding searches, and networking.
-**Project:** Design for novel process to bring inventions from New Mexico Tech to market.
-Specifically, implementing techniques for bringing biopharmaceuticals through phase 1 in house.
-Creation of communication and partnership with patent attorneys.
+**Project:** I helped to design a novel process to bring inventions from New Mexico Tech to market.
+Specifically, I worked on a multidisciplinary team to implement techniques for bringing biopharmaceuticals through phase 1 in house.
+I also took part in important communication and partnership with patent attorneys.

 9. **Administrative Assistant - Joseph R Skeen Libary**
 Aug 2012 - Feb 2014
 **Skills:** Balancing Budgets, filing confidential budget information, filing confidential time-sheets and employee information, inventing organization for files, answering phones, maintaining business relationships, and handling customer service situations.
-**Project:** Handling all office supply and other orders for the library.
-Taking care to file employee information and time-sheets in a timely and organized fashion.
-Designing and implementing a novel system for filing library subscription and budget information.
-Handling and directing business calls.
-Active in customer service situations to maintain business and professional relationships.
+**Project:** I handled office supply and other orders for the library.
+I took care to file employee information and time-sheets in a timely and organized fashion.
+I also designed and implemented a novel system for filing library subscription and budget information.
+Additionally, I handled and directed business calls.
+Finally, I was active in customer service situations to maintain business and professional relationships.

 10. **Dual Enrollment Credits earned from Central New Mexico Community College**
+Aug 2010 - May 2012
 **Courses:** Macroeconomics, Elementary French, Intro to Computers, Intro to Physics, Physics 1, Modern Latin American History, Logic and Critical Thinking, Trigonometry, U.S. Politics, Environmental Science, Living World Religions
 **AP Credits:** World History, U.S. History, English and Composition